bertdida/twitter-quote-scraper/README.md

 # TwitterQuoteScraper

-_One day I was inspired to build a random quote generator that also offers free to use API, something like [forismatic.com](https://forismatic.com/en/).
+_One day I was inspired to build a random quote generator that also provides a free to use API, something like [forismatic.com](https://forismatic.com/en/).
 I need some data, and I assume Twitter can help me with this!_

 TwitterQuoteScraper is a command line tool with a purpose to help in scraping quotations from the desired Twitter accounts.